bobcqs/folder-structure-with-file-count/README.md

 ## Installation

-##Make sure you read the instruction below before running the project in your side.
+### Make sure you read the instruction below before running the project in your side

 1. Clone the project